Skip to main content

 Known Ghosts:

-Matthew Hopkins (the 17th-century Witchfinder General) and **possibly** spirits of accused witches he persecuted
+Matthew Hopkins (the 17th-century Witchfinder General), The Serving Girl (Georgian-era hotel staff), The Trampled Boy (stable accident victim), and spirits of accused witches

 Over the years, many tales have emerged of encounters with the Witchfinder’s ghost.
 One oft-repeated story describes a guest who, looking out an upper window towards Mistley’s Swan Basin pond on a clear full-moon night, saw a figure in a black cloak and broad-brimmed hat standing by the water’s edge – the classic image of Hopkins.
 The figure reportedly turned and the guest could discern a pale, gaunt face before it vanished into mist.
 Inside the Thorn, staff locking up have heard heavy booted footsteps on the empty upper floor, as if someone were pacing with authority.
 In the dining room, a particular corner table is avoided by some servers after multiple sightings of a shadowy man sitting there briefly (always that same table).
 As for the witches’ presence: in the quiet hours, especially around October, people have felt a sudden rush of cold air and despair near the entrance – some attribute this to the spirit of a condemned witch pleading her innocence.
 One chilling legend says that on nights with a full moon, Hopkins’s ghost marches from the Thorn towards the river, and at the same time the phantom screams of a woman echo from Hopping Bridge – reenacting the hunter and his victim’s final confrontation.
 These detailed narratives have turned the Thorn and its environs into a supernatural tableau vivant of the 1640s.